-y) Repossessed collateral
+(w) Repossessed collateral

-Repossessed collateral against settlement of customer debts are stated within the consolidated statement of financial position under "Other assets" at their acquired value net of allowance for impairment and allowance for depreciation.
+Repossessed collateral against settlement of customer debts are stated within the consolidated statement of financial position under "Other assets" at their acquired value net of allowance for impairment.
+The repossessed collateral are not to be used in the Bank's operations.